Answers to Frequently Asked Questions About…

 pills (also called "morning

-" or "day after pills") only protect
+after pills" or "day after pills") only protect

 against pregnancy when you take them after sex.
 That means you can still get pregnant if you take emergency